src-d/guide/engineering/methodology-language-analysis.md

 # Methodology for Language Analysis team

-LA team follows the common methodology shared by the rest of the teams (SCRUM, planning, demos, etc.).
+Language Analysis (LA) team follows the [common methodology](https://github.com/src-d/guide/blob/master/engineering/methodology.md) shared by the rest of the teams.
 Apart from that, it also uses [Github's project boards](https://help.github.com/articles/about-project-boards/) to organize the tasks and prioritize them.